Supreme Court ruling brings bitterness for borrowers counting on student loan forgiveness

 “These are consequences from their politics of the last 20 years,” Richard-Thompson said.
 “Unless they diverge greatly, it’s going to continue and get worse.”

 Advocacy groups supporting debt cancellation condemned the decision while demanding Biden find another avenue to fulfill his promise of debt relief.
-Biden, who had promised debt forgiveness during his campaign for president, was expected to announce new measures to protect student loan borrowers later on Friday.
+Biden, who promised debt forgiveness during his presidential campaign, said he he would work to begin a new program designed to ease borrowers’ threat of default if they fall behind over the next year.

 Alim said the degrees she and her peers financed with loans have not paid the dividends they had been led to expect.